tylorr/assetman/README.md

     {
-      "pattern": "glob pattern to match relative to boar_repo", "tag": "optional tag which identifies which filter this converter belongs to", "commands": "a string or array of strings, each one a command line to to execute" }
+      "pattern": "glob pattern to match relative to boar_repo", "tag": "optional tag which identifies which filter this converter belongs to", "commands": "a string or array of strings, each one a command line to execute" }
   ]
 }